digiltd/oh-rtd-test/Nikobus-Binding.md

 This binding allows openHAB to interact with the [nikobus](http://www.niko.eu/enus/niko/products/home-automation-with-nikobus/) home automation system.

+      Important: This documentation has already been updated for version 1.5 of the nikobus binding.
+      Version 1.5 is compatible with openHAB 1.4 and is the recommended version to use.

 More specifically, it allows openHAB to:
 - send (simulated) button presses to the nikobus
 - react to button presses which occur on the nikobus
 - change the status of switch channels on a nikobus switch module
 - request the status of switch channels on a nikobus switch module
+- change the status of dimmer channels on a nikobus dimmer module
+- request the status of dimmer channels on a nikobus dimmer module
+- send commands to the nikobus roller shutter module

 This binding has been tested with the following hardware:
 - Push buttons (05-060-01, 05-064-01), RF Transmitter (05-314), PIR Sensor (430-00500)